syntune/live-recognizing-multiple-gestures-tensorflowjs/README.md

 ## About

 This is my custom fork for Erick's gesture recognition on real time.
+This version is only for public test if anyone so desires to when they somehow come across this repository.
+I have a more frequently updated in my files.

 This is the examples shown in my live screen about [Recognizing gestures in real time right from the browser (pt-br)](https://www.youtube.com/live/MeS6dX2a2zQ?feature=share)